RanGlad12/ATG.AI/README.md

 Run squat_judge.py.
 A pop-up window will open asking to pick a video file to analyze.
 Supported formats are all the formats supported by YoloV5, though I have only tested on .mp4 and .avi.

 ## Credits
 This work could not be done without the terrific dataset created by Paritosh Parmar, Amol Gharat, and Helge Rhodin from the University of British Columbia and FlexAI.Inc.
-Please check Paritosh's GitHub for their project: https://github.com/ParitoshParmar/Fitness-AQA
+Please check Paritosh's GitHub for their project: https://github.com/ParitoshParmar/Fitness-AQA and if you find their work useful please cite it.

 ```
 @article{parmar2022domain,